openshift-knative/showcase/quarkus/README.md

 You can then execute your binary: `./target/showcase-*-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .

+## Learning

+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.